sovrin-foundation/old-sovrin/getting-started.md

 ## Apply for a loan

-Now
-that
-Alice
-has
-a
-job, she’d
-like
-to
-apply
-for a loan.That will require proof of employment.She can get this from the Job-Certificate claim offered by Acme.Alice goes through a familiar sequence of interactions.First she inspects the claim:
+Now that Alice has a job, she’d like to apply for a loan.
+That will require proof of employment.She can get this from the Job-Certificate claim offered by Acme.Alice goes through a familiar sequence of interactions.
+First she inspects the claim:

 ```
 ALICE> show claim Job-Certificate